GyanendraMohan/Data-Analytics/AI LAB/README.md

 ## Contact

 For queries, improvement suggestions, or error reports, reach out to the project maintainer, instructor, or your lab teaching assistant.

+## AI Definition

+Standard definition of Artificial Intelligence (AI):

+Artificial Intelligence is the branch of computer science that deals with creating systems capable of performing tasks that normally require human intelligence, such as learning, reasoning, problem-solving, perception, and decision-making.